Sliding Scale of Antagonist Vileness

 - Hero Antagonists: These fight for good goals with good intentions (usually), but are still antagonists.

 - Anti Villains: Their actions are usually evil or at least morally questionable, but they're either fighting for an admirable goal, really ineffectual as villains, don't want to be evil, have a lot of redeeming values, or some specific reason outside their control for being evil.
+A Type IV here would have the most affection associated with themselves, and can be mistaken as a Hero Antagonist, if they were not previously one already.

 Moderately Sympathetic (above this line and the majority of the audience will start to sympathize with the antagonist; below it and the majority will start to hate them)